 - Write in a way your target audience (i.e. your customers) relates to.
 This is a no-brainer, but it is also extremely important to be omitted.

 - Create an emotion… an urge for the product.
 Make people believe they need it.
 For example, this morning I woke up and I didn’t even think that I needed a new coffee mug.
 And now I truly believe that this Harper Wilde mug could really change my life.
-(I’ll be back in a few minutes for the next bullet… I have some shopping to do!)
+(I’ll be back in a few minutes… I have some shopping to do!)

 - Format your product descriptions in a way that it is easy to scan.

 - Be meticulous when it comes to grammar and typos.
 This is crucial - your writing has a direct impact on your brand’s credibility.
 And, one more tip from me - don’t overdo it with the exclamation marks.
 (Nobody needs them that bad!!!)